akenofu/HackAllTheThings/docs/README.md

 # Hack All The Things
 ***
 ## Isn't this just a nerfed HackTricks?
-This is my attempt at sharing everything I know with the infosec community to the best of my ability, and it's a reference I use when searching for things I came across before.
+This is my attempt at sharing everything I know with the infosec community to the best of my ability, and the reference I use when searching for things or recommending people things I came across before.
 You see I am very forgetful.
-I hope it can help you.
+I hope it can help you as it does help me.

 I don't think of myself just as a security person.
 I am a learner.
 You will find notes on writing, scoping, softskills, developlemnt and networking solutions.
 In addition, to the good old security notes.

 ## Online book
 The mark down book of this repo has search functionality, collapsing nav bars and some other good stuff 🚶🚶.